 In the Name column, find the SQL Server Agent service and verify that its status reads Started and that its Startup Type is Automatic.

 Verify that the Report Server website is functioning and available by browsing to http://servername/reportserver_<$instance>.
-You should see a page with the <servername>/ReportServer_<$INSTANCE> and the text, Microsoft SQL Server Reporting Services Version ##.#.####.## where the # is the version number of your SQL Server installation.
+You should see a page that contains the <servername>/ReportServer_<$INSTANCE> and the text, Microsoft SQL Server Reporting Services Version ##.#.####.## where # is the version number of your SQL Server installation.

 Verify that the Report Manager website is configured correctly by opening Internet Explorer and browsing to http://<servername>/reports_<instance>.

 In the Report Manager website, click New Folder to create a new folder.
 Enter a name and description, and then click OK.
-Ensure that the new, created folder is visible on the Report Manager website.
+Make sure that the newly created folder is visible on the Report Manager website.

 To install Operations Manager Reporting

-Log on to the computer with an account that has local administrative credentials.
+Log on to the computer by using an account that has the following permissions:

 On the Operations Manager installation media, run Setup.exe, and then click Install.